the more you know

 Hi!
 We are Traci + Bill!

 We are your adventure elopement team here to help you have the best elopement day ever!
-We believe eloping is a one of a kind experience you get to share with your partner that is bound in connection and reflection in marriage.
+We believe eloping is a one-of-a-kind experience you get to share with your partner that is bound in connection and reflection in marriage.
 Having an adventure wedding allows the possibility of real experiences to happen outside of the stress and boundaries of a traditional wedding.
 It is a day curated to your love story and authentic to the first steps you want to have as a married couple.
 We are here with you every step of the way and capture beautiful images to look back on forever.

 Adventure Elopement Photographers.
 A couple walks through a slot canyon after repelling in with their cat.